Guard rail (rail transport): Bridges

 Guard rails are an essential component of railroad bridges.
 Their presence prevents a derailed train from striking and damaging bridge components, or deviating from the track enough to leave the tracks entirely and roll over or fall.

 Sharp curves

-On sharp curves, guard rails may be placed inside the inner rail, where they engage the back of the flange of the wheel on that side.
+On sharp curves, check rails may be placed inside the inner rail, where they engage the back of the flange of the wheel on that side.